SWFSC/swfscDAS/README.md

 [RStudio](https://rstudio.com/products/rstudio/download/#download), and
 the appropriate version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed.
-When istalling the developmental version, it is best practice to install after closing all instances of R and RStudio, and then running the install code from the R GUI rather than RStudio.
+When installing the developmental version, it is best practice to install after closing all instances of R and RStudio, and then running the install code from the R GUI rather than RStudio.
 Please contact the developer if you have any issues.